We may earn money or products from the companies mentioned in this post.

 Best beaches in Rosario Islands to visit instead of Playa Blanca

-While it may cost you more to visit one of the private or less crowded beaches in the Rosario Islands, the experience will be worth the additional money.
-For a family-friendly beach with fewer people, no pushy vendors, and access to hotel amenities head to Hotel Isla del Encanto on the far end of Baru Island.
+While it may cost you more to visit one of the private or less crowded beach resorts in the Rosario Islands, like Hotel Isla Del Sol.
+The experience will be worth the additional money.
+For a family-friendly beach with fewer people, no pushy vendors, and access to hotel amenities another option would be to head to Hotel Isla del Encanto on the far end of Baru Island.
 The cost of the day trip includes the use of their lounge chairs, bathrooms, a pool, and restaurant.
 For even more solitude and relaxation, stay the night in the hotel.
 You’ll have the beach basically to yourself after the day trippers leave.
 Or head just a bit further than the Rosario Islands and stay at the beautiful Punta Faro Resort on Isla Mucara in the San Bernardo Islands.

 Ultimately, a day trip to the Rosario Islands that doesn’t include Playa Blanca is going to come with an additional cost.
 But if you want to experience the best beaches in Colombia, skip overrated Playa Blanca and head to one of the more secluded areas instead.

 Have you visited Playa Blanca from Cartagena or taken a day trip to the Rosario Islands?
 Let us know your experience in the comments below.